composewell/serialized-records/docs/Spec.md

 4 bytes := index of the value in the body :: Int32
 ```

-A negative index of the value signifies nullability.
+A 0 index of the value signifies nullability.

-### BodyElement
+### DynamicBodyElement

 ```
+4 bytes := length of the field :: Int32
 f bytes := serialized value of the field
 ```